The implementation of evidence-based SEMH interventions by teaching assistants

 - Fidelity is the extent to which critical components of a programme are present.
 This may manifest itself in such ways as schools adapting interventions to suit their setting, which can lead to positive outcomes for students.

 - The number of sessions, much like a medicinal dosage, should be sufficient to encourage the intended positive outcomes.
-Those schools who deliver the required number of sessions achieve better outcomes than those who do not.
+Those schools that deliver the required number of sessions achieve better outcomes than those who do not.

 Implementation of Emotional Literacy Support Assistant Training (ELSA) (Fairall, 2020)